matrix-org/matrix-spec-proposals/proposals/3848-errcode-specific-failure.md

 Note that it would not cover endpoints where trying to join a room when the user is already joined would no-op, like `POST /_matrix/client/v3/join/{roomIdOrAlias}`.

-`M_INSUFFICIENT_POWER` would be when your user does not have the specific required power level to perform an action in the room.
+`M_INSUFFICIENT_POWER` would be when the authenticated user does not have the specific required power level to perform an action in the room.
+`M_NOT_JOINED` would be when the authenticated user is not joined to a room, but attempts to perform an action in it.
+Both errcodes would cover endpoints:
   - [POST /_matrix/client/v3/rooms/{roomId}/invite](https://spec.matrix.org/v1.3/client-server-api/#post_matrixclientv3roomsroomidinvite)
   - [POST /_matrix/client/v3/rooms/knock/{roomIdOrAlias}](https://spec.matrix.org/v1.3/client-server-api/#post_matrixclientv3knockroomidoralias)
   - [POST /_matrix/client/v3/rooms/{roomId}/unban](https://spec.matrix.org/v1.3/client-server-api/#post_matrixclientv3roomsroomidban)